Senipah/VBA-Better-Array/docs/api/methods/IndexOf.md

 : Optional

 Description
 : The type of comparison to perform.
-See the comparison type enumerations below.
+See the [comparison type enumeration](https://senipah.github.io/VBA-Better-Array/api/enumerations/ComparisonType_Enumeration.html).
 Default is CT_EQUALITY.

-#### ComparisonType Enumerations

-`CT_EQUALITY`
-: Compares `searchElement` against the element at the current index for equality.
-This is the default comparison method.

-`CT_LIKENESS`
-: `searchElement` is treated as a string pattern and compared against the element as the current index using the `Like` operator.
-If this option is chosen `searchElement` must be a String type or an error will be raised.

 ### Returns